Templates

 Using Ports in Templates

-Sometimes when you make a template you need special options for a package, or you need a newer version than what is in the pkgs.
-The solution for these cases, or a case like minecraft server that has NO compiled option, is to use the ports.
-A working example of this is the minecraft server template in the template repo.
+Sometimes when creating a template, we need special options for a package, or a newer version than pkg offers.
+The solution for such cases, or a case like minecraft-server which has NO compiled option, is to use ports.
+A working example of this is the minecraft-server template in the template repo.
 The main lines needed to use this is first to mount the ports directory, then compile the port.
-Below is an example of the minecraft template where this was used.
+Below is an example of the minecraft-server template where this was used.

 ARG MINECRAFT_MEMX="1024M"